LosBagros/room-monitoring-device/README.md

 ## Manufacturing

-<span style="color: red; font-weight: bold">⚠️ Warning: Do not manufacture my PCB design.
+**⚠️ Warning: Do not manufacture my PCB design.
 Step-down and ESP is heating the board resulting with wrong temperature measurement.
-It needs to be redesigned!</span>
+It needs to be redesigned!**

 If you still want to manufacture it.
 Just upload content of `pcb` folder to your favorite PCB manufacturer.
 I used [JLCPCB](https://jlcpcb.com/).